Side Hustles. They’re everywhere, practiced by seemingly everyone.

 Stay tuned for more of “The Way We Work” TED Talks.

-Wisconsin Side Hustles
+Wisconsin on the Side

 I helped make ends meet while in college by doing tax returns for people.
 After a course in Econ 304 or 404, Money & Banking, tax returns made some sense to me, and I could confidently deliver value on basic returns.
 My daughter-in-law, enjoys catering events with her mom and her auntie while bringing home some bacon, and sometimes great leftovers.
 My daughter works hard and has fun at State Fair while making bank, listening to live music and seeing friends, family and other fairgoers who stop by to enjoy themselves – and tip well – to boot.